Public Health Advisory

 Community input is an integral part of the plan development process.
-There will be opportunities to participate in shaping the plan including community surveys, events, open houses and board meetings.
-As dates for these opportunities are scheduled, they will be communicated on this project webpage and via the district’s social media as well as emails to community members who have signed up to receive updates.
+There will be numerous opportunities to participate in shaping the plan including community surveys, virtual open houses and board meetings.
+As dates for these opportunities are scheduled, they will be communicated on this project webpage and via the district’s social media, as well as emails to community members who have signed up to receive updates.

 Will existing access points be removed as part of this project?

 The 16 existing river parks include 25 designated access points and over 94 user-created access points.
 Collectively there are more than 110 access points along an eight-mile stretch of Deschutes River frontage owned by BPRD.
 As part of this project, the district will evaluate the existing access points and identify opportunities to improve and consolidate access points.
 As such, there is the potential for closure of some existing access points.